Firhilman/tictactoeAlphaBeta/README.md

 1. Download human-ai-game.zip
 2. Extract
-3. Instructions on how to play are written in README.md that is in the .zip mainAI contains player.py, this is the smart main AI randomAI contains player.py, this just plays the game in a random manner
+3. Instructions on how to play are written in README.md that is in the .zip mainAI contains player.py, this is the smart main AI. randomAI contains player.py, this just plays the game in a random manner